Foot Health

 Reflexology, Acupressure and Massage - Feet, Legs and Hands

-A reflexology massage to help reduce pain and inflammation in the joints and muscles, promote better circulation and aid joint mobility
+A reflexology massage to help reduce pain and inflammation in the joints and muscles, promotes better circulation and joint mobility.

 Podiatrists can assist with thick nail reduction in several ways: Trimming and Thinning: Podiatrists use specialised tools to carefully trim and thin down thick nails.
 They can safely reduce the thickness to a more manageable level without causing pain or damage.
 Debridement: This involves safely removing excess nail material, especially from the edges and corners where it may be causing discomfort or pressure.
 Topical Treatments: Podiatrists may recommend or prescribe topical treatments that can help soften and reduce the thickness of the nail over time.
 These treatments often contain keratolytic agents or urea, which help break down excess keratin in the nail.
 Oral Medications: In some cases, oral medications may be prescribed to address underlying conditions contributing to nail thickening, such as fungal infections or psoriasis.
 Mechanical Devices: Podiatrists may also use mechanical devices such as nail drills or electric burrs to reduce the thickness of the nail.
 It's essential to consult with a qualified podiatrist or foot health specialist for a proper assessment and treatment of thick nails, as they will be able to determine the underlying cause and provide appropriate care tailored to individual needs.